 When I first started traveling full-time back in 2018, buying a local SIM card was one of the first things I did in every new country, usually from an airport kiosk or the Alfamart or 7/Eleven closest to my hostel.

-Fast forward seven years, and getting a SIM card is still one of my first logistical steps when I arrive in a new country.
+Fast forward seven years of full time travel, and getting a SIM card is still one of my first logistical steps when I arrive in a new country.
 However, now I can tick this one off while waiting for the airplane seatbelt light to switch off.

 In this guide, I’ll provide a fair and unbiased comparison of Holafly vs Airalo—two of the best travel eSIMs available at the moment.
 I’ve personally used and recommended both of these across destinations in Southeast Asia, Europe, and beyond and below I’ll explain which I continue to use where, and why.